-There is a river whose streams make glad the city of God, the holy place where the Most High dwells. the God of Jacob is our fortress.
+There is a river whose streams make glad the city of God, the holy place where the Most High dwells.

+the God of Jacob is our fortress.

+(adapted from Psalm 46)

+Prayer of the Day

-Almighty and sovereign God, it is by your gifts of grace and faith that we find security, comfort, and courage in the face of a scary world.
+Almighty and sovereign God, it is by your gifts of

+grace and faith that we find security, comfort, and courage in the face of a scary world.
 Embolden, enliven, and inspire us to do your work in our communities knowing that your love is leading us, and your Spirit is supporting us, through Jesus Christ our Savior and Lord.
 Amen.

 Reading - Psalm 46

 1 God is our refuge and strength,

 an ever-present help in trouble.

-2 Therefore we will not fear, though the earth give way and the mountains fall into the heart of the sea, and the mountains quake with their surging.
+2 Therefore we will not fear, though the earth give way and the mountains fall into the heart of the sea, 3 though its waters roar and foam and the mountains quake with their surging.^[2] 4There is a river whose streams make glad the city of God, the holy place where the Most High dwells.
+5 God is within her, she will not fall; God will help her at break of day.